Staging and Grading Cancer in Dogs

 • The “M” refers to the presence of distant metastasis.

-Within this system, there will be additional letters or numbers following the T, M, or N. These give more specific information about the extent of the cancer.2
+This system will have additional letters or numbers following the T, M, or N. These give more specific information about the extent of the cancer.2

 Your veterinarian will let you know how your dog’s specific cancer is staged.
-But let’s briefly look at two common cancers and how they are staged.
+For the purpose of explanation, let’s briefly look at two common cancers and how they are staged.

 Lymphoma Staging